drudoa/Coding-Challange--playspots-network-api/README.md

 Get all stored videos (limited to 100 per page) with

 ```
-<host-name>:3000/api/videos/<options-page-number>
+<host-name>:3000/api/videos/<optional-page-number>
 ```

-You can also search for videos by title by issues a POST request to the same route above with a JSON body of:
+You can also search for videos by title wtih a `POST` request to the same route above with a JSON body of:

 ```
 {